Lullabot/information-security-policy/physical/inventory.md

 # Asset Inventory

 ### Policy
-All assets that incorporate information storage, or otherwise provide access to information, including computers, cell phones, and portable storage devices, will be tracked in an inventory management system.
+All computers will be tracked in an inventory management system.

 ### Scope
 This policy applies to all Lullabot employees and contractors.

 ### Compliance
-- Whenever a new information asset is purchased, details about the asset will be entered into Asset Panda.
+- Whenever a new computer is purchased, details about the asset will be entered into Asset Panda.
-- Whenever an information asset is taken out of service it will be removed from the asset tracking system.
+- Whenever a computer is taken out of service it will be removed from the asset tracking system.
 - The system will track identifying information, including make, model, and serial number.
 - The system will track the location of the item and identify the person who has possession of it.

 ### Explanation and Implementation
 Lullabot uses Asset Panda to track assets and equipment.
-All computers, cell phones, and portable storage devices used for Lullabot business will be tracked in this system, regardless of who purchased them or when they were purchased.
+All computers used for Lullabot business will be tracked in this system, regardless of who purchased them or when they were purchased.

 #### PEX and Other Purchases
-Whenever an information asset is purchased with PEX or Lullabot funds, details about the asset will be entered into Asset Panda by administrative staff when they process the receipt.
+Whenever a computer is purchased with PEX or Lullabot funds, details about the asset will be entered into Asset Panda by administrative staff when they process the receipt.
 If the asset is replacing an older piece of equipment, the older equipment should be removed from service at that time.

 #### Removing Assets From Service
-Assets that have been replaced, or those which are being sold to employees, should be properly removed from service.
+Computers that have been replaced, or those which are being sold to employees, should be properly removed from service.

 - All Lullabot or client data should be removed from the device.
 - All Lullabot and client passwords, pins, and password managers should be removed or emptied.